yuliama/DeloitteTest/ReadMe.md

 <h2>Client Side:</h2>
 Open the 'deloitte-test-client' solution with Visual Studio Code. </br>
-In the terminal, run the 'npm-install' command to restore the packages. </br.
+In the terminal, run the 'npm-install' command to restore the packages. </br>
 Run the 'npm-start' command for starting the Application</br></br>
-Thank you,
+Thank you,</br>
 Yulia Maday